danriti/moleskine/travis-deploy-pypi/README.md

 # PyPI deployment with Travis CI

-The TraceView team has added the ability to delete applications to our Application Management API, so now users are enabled to programmatically delete and clean up applications in TraceView that are no longer in use.
+The TraceView team has added the ability to [delete applications][20] to our Application Management API, so now users are enabled to programmatically delete and clean up applications in TraceView that are no longer in use.
 Along with this helpful addition, I've just released an updated version of the